 - Digital Transformation: Including ERP implementation will reduce supply chain costs and will speed up with more and more employees working remote in the business.

-- Reconfigure Factories, Consider Robotics: Manufacturing changes will be required to conform with social distancing requirements.
+- Reconfigure Factories, Consider Robotics (when affordable): Manufacturing changes will be required to conform with social distancing requirements.
 Robotics are becoming less expensive and can be easily developed for repetitive tasks.

 - Shorter and Redundant Supply Chains: Reshoring or near-shoring for companies with extended supply chains (suppliers in China)

 - Risk Reduction: Develop secondary and tertiary sources and feed them business.
 Understand the “low cost” vs. “risk” tradeoff and get leadership onboard with risk reduction.
 Business Continuity Planning will become more prevalent due to supply chain failures during the pandemic.

 - Sales & Marketing